machikania/phyllosoma/documents/readmeLib-e.txt

 <About the MachiKania library>

 The LIB directory contains several sub-directories, each of which contains class files.
 This will allow you to use the USECLASS statement.
-This will allow you to use these classes by declaring them with the USECLASS statement.
+To use these classes in MachiKania, put the group of directories in a directory named “LIB” and place it in the root of the SD/MMC card.
+This will allow you to use these classes by declaring them in the USECLASS statement.

 The following is a (possibly incomplete) list of classes included in this library.
 Please refer to the respective documentation (e.g., help.txt) for information on how to use each class.